 Now take all your elements and put your frog on your log, leaves, or whatever background you’ve decided to give him.
 Add texture, beads, swirls of fun, leaves, bugs, flowers, whatever you want.
 Get creative, be inspired, and have fun with it.
 Make sure you take a good look at your piece and add in any details you want now.
 Then plop him in the oven (follow the instructions for the brand of clay you are using – I baked my piece for over an hour).
 When he’s done, you can choose to leave your piece as it is, or add an antique look and a coat of varnish.

-The Friesen Project is done in conjunction with Christi Friesen.
-All tutorials are retaught here with her expressed permission.
-Please make sure to read about the project here, and get answers to the most common FAQS here.
-If you would like to join the project, feel free to sign up here.
+The Friesen Project was done in conjunction with Christi Friesen in 2013.
+All tutorials were retaught here with her expressed permission.
+The project has come to an end, but many tutorials have been left on the site with her permission.
+Please make sure to read about the project here, get answers to the most common FAQS here, and visit Christi’s website here.